-Foreign investment incentives for investment projects approved by the BKPM include:
+Foreign investment incentives for investment projects approved by BKPM include:

-- Possible exemption from import duties and VAT on the import of capital goods, machines or equipment - For designated provinces and investment in certain business sectors that satisfy certain criteria, 'tax allowances' are potentially available, including an investment allowance of 30 percent over six years, accelerated depreciation, extended loss carried forward in excess of five years, and 10 percent dividend withholding tax for non-resident shareholders, if required - A 'tax holiday' of up to 10 years has recently been introduced for investments over IDR 1 trillion (USD 77,255,871.45) for five designated business sectors.
-Further developments and details are awaited
+- Possible exemption from import duties and VAT on the import of capital goods, machines or equipment; - For designated provinces and investment in certain business sectors that satisfy certain criteria, "tax allowances" are potentially available, including an investment allowance of 30% over six years, accelerated depreciation, extended loss carried forward in excess of five years (but not more than ten years), and 10% dividend withholding tax for non-resident shareholders, if required - A new Government Regulation has recently been issued on 21 December 2015, which sets out the facilities which may be given to an investor who is investing in a special economic region.
+One of the facilities, is, among others, an "income tax holiday" for a minimum of 10 years or a maximum of 25 years for investments over IDR 1 trillion (USD 71,658,903.62) for several designated business sectors in the special economic region.
+Thus far the government has established several regions across Indonesia as special economic regions, including among others, Banten, Palu, Bitung, Morotai and Mandalika